-- Direct transmission between the two devices is only considered. - 3D distance is computed between devices. - PDR must be higher than 10% as computed for 100 packets. - Compute the Fresnel zone for your transmission. - Provide the expression of the link budget and compute the received power using two different pathloss models. - Compare the received power obtained experimentally with the theoretical results. - Write an article (blog, wiki, ...) to describe your experiment.
+- Direct transmission between the two devices is only considered. - 3D distance is computed between devices. - PDR must be higher than 10% as computed for 100 packets. - Compute the Fresnel zone for your transmission. - Provide the expression of the link budget and compute the received power using two different pathloss models. - Compare the received power obtained experimentally with the theoretical results. - Prepare a short presentation to describe your experiment.